Akshay-Vs/Code-analyser-py-cpp/Server/static/rounds/round_1/Instructions.md

-## Round 0 - Sum of Two Numbers
+## Round 1 - Bubble Sort

-Hello candidate!
-Welcome to Bugbusters.
-This is a warm-up round to get you comfortable with Visual Studio Code and Bugbusters' evaluation tools.
-You'll be working with a Python file and a C file—pick either one to resolve.

 ### Problem Statement
-The task is to rectify a function that is supposed to provide the sum of two numbers.
-The numbers, 'a' and 'b', are supplied as integer arguments, and the function should return the integer value of their sum, i.e., a + b.
-Identify and correct any logical errors, then click the run button to proceed.
+You are given an array of integers nums.
+However, there are some logical errors in the implementation of the Bubble Sort algorithm.
+Your task is to correct the code and return the sorted array.

+The provided bubbleSort function is supposed to sort the array in ascending order using the Bubble Sort algorithm.
+Unfortunately, there are some errors in the implementation.
+Your goal is to fix the logical errors in the code to ensure the array is correctly sorted.

 ---